nimaadmed/WBC_Feature/README.md

 ## Steps to setup and execute the code
 ### Data preparation
 We evaluated our work with three datasets which are [Raabin-WBC](https://doi.org/10.1101/2021.05.02.442287) , [LISC](https://doi.org/10.1016/j.compmedimag.2011.01.003), and BCCD.
-We cropped white blood cells that existed in the LISC images and made these images suit for our own work.
-So if you use the LISC dataset, you must cite the mentioned paper.
+We cropped the white blood cells of the LISC dataset and made it suit for our own work.
+So if you use the LISC dataset, you must its [paper](https://doi.org/10.1016/j.compmedimag.2011.01.003).
 Download the cropped images of the LISC dataset from [here](https://drive.google.com/file/d/1gknVrSs1CRy8PoIh1HXiGu-1ObH3cQ9S/view?usp=sharing).